 NEW YORK – Jake Holmes perhaps has had as much influence on American music as any other singer songwriter, but unless you are a devotee of early 1970s rock or advertising, you probably don’t know his name.

 But you certainly know his music, which includes Gillette’s “Best a Man Can Get,” Amtrak’s “America’s Getting Into Training”, Pan Am’s “We Fly the World”, Dr. Pepper’s “Be a Pepper”, Lego’s “Zack, Lego Maniac” and countless others.
-(The YouTube video above has a reel of his work, from songs to some of his best known commercials.)
+(The YouTube video here has a reel of his work, from songs to some of his best known commercials.)
 Below, a YouTube reel of his greatest hits of advertising.

 Holmes’ work is so omnipresent that you can’t get it out of your head; by design his commercials are full of “melody you can’t get rid of.”
 At worst, like Schaeffer’s “Hop, Hop, Sittin’ Pretty,” they cheer you up.
 At best, his work on the Army’s “Be All That You Can Be” helped to elevate great American institutions in an era of the great post-Vietnam invention, the all-volunteer Army.